Alcohol and the Kindling Effect

 As an alcoholic consistently abuses alcohol, the body develops an increasing dependence on the substance.
 This means that, with time, the body cannot function optimally without its usual fix of alcohol.
 After a period of time, the amount of alcohol needed for the body to function increases because the body develops tolerance to the alcohol.
 This causes the alcoholic to increase the dose to experience the same effects as previously.

 Alcoholics who have entered recovery but relapsed several times are at risk of experiencing the kindling effect.
-In addiction recovery, relapse is normal- it’s part of the process.
+In addiction recovery, relapse is normal - it’s part of the process.
 However, it’s imperative that recovered alcoholics put a solid plan in place to maintain their sobriety so that they are not at risk of developing the kindling effect after multiple relapses.

-Withdrawal symptoms from alcohol include:
+Mild symptoms include:

 • Headache

-• Vomiting
+• Palpitations

 • Seizures